 What documents do I need to file?

-- A completed freight claim form detailing the shipment information and how the claimed amount has been calculated.
+- A completed freight claim form detailing the shipment information and the calculation of the claimed amount.

-- A copy of the original shipper's or vendor's Invoice illustrating the cost of the items in question.
-(Please remember that ECM TRANSPORT is a freight carrier and not a shipper.)
+- A copy of the original shipper’s or vendor’s Invoice illustrating the cost of the items in question.
+(Please remember that ECM TRANSPORT is a freight carrier, not a shipper.)

-- A copy of the freight bill illustrating that the freight charges have been paid (freight charges must be paid prior to the settlement of any claim).
+- A copy of the freight bill illustrating that the freight charges have been paid (freight charges must be paid before the settlement of any claim).

 - An invoice illustrating that the product has been sold at a discounted rate (if applicable).

 - A copy of the inspection report or a waiver of inspection (if applicable).